Photograph copyrighted by Dillon Aero, Inc..

 Developed by General Electric in the early 1960s, the "Vulcan" series of miniguns is available in many calibers from 5.56 mm (0.223 in) up to 25 mm (1.0 in).
 The 0.30 caliber (7.62 mm) GAU-2 version was first deployed by the Air Force for use on light aircraft and helicopters, but has since been adopted by the Army, Marines and Navy for the same purposes.
 These guns are widely used, with the U.S. Army alone purchasing over 9,500 M134 guns.
-In the last few years, the Navy has started using these weapons on ships to supplement the 25 mm Chain Gun and venerable 0.50 in "Ma Deuce" M2 BMG.
+The US Navy uses these weapons on ships to supplement the 25 mm Chain Gun and venerable 0.50-caliber "Ma Deuce" M2 BMG.

 The term "Vulcan" was originally the GE Project Name for the first Gatling-type electric-powered minigun and is now a slang term for all of these electric Gatling guns.